LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 the latency between the cue and the onset of the switch gap these two possibilities cannot be disambiguated.

-A secondary goal was to reproduce past findings regarding the pupillary response to degraded *sentential* stimuli, but using a simpler stimulus paradigm (spoken letter sequences) and (in Experiment 1) relatively mild stimulus degradations like reverberation.
-In fact, we failed to see any effect of stimulus degradation in the pupillary response, neither when degrading the temporal cues for spatial separation through simulated reverberation, nor with more severe degradation of the signal’s spectral resolution through noise vocoding (Experiment 2).
-We believe the key difference lies in our choice of
-stimuli: detecting a target letter in a sequence of spoken letters is not the same kind of task as computing the meaning of a well-formed sentence, and our results suggest that simply detecting targets among a small set of possible stimulus tokens does not engage the same neural circuits or invoke the same kind of mental effort or cognitive load that is responsible for pupillary dilations seen in the sentence comprehension tasks of Winn and colleagues.[@WinnEtAl2015]  In this light, one might say of Winn and colleagues’ findings that the signal degradation itself is not the proximal cause of the pupil dilation; rather, it is the additional cogitation or effort needed to construct a coherent linguistic meaning from degraded speech that leads to the pupillary response.

 The finding from Experiment 2 showing elevated response to foil items in the long-gap trials was unexpected.
 If our speculation is correct — that signal degradation reduces listener tolerance of gaps in auditory stream formation and